-1. Ensure that the primary and secondary systems are using the correct version of the operating system timezone package.

-For more information, see the ESM Installation Guide on the ESM documentation page.
-If you need to install the timezone package, you must install it on the primary and secondary systems because it is not installed in the shared directory.

-2. On the primary system, ensure that all ArcSight services are running:
+- 1. Ensure that the primary and secondary systems are using the correct version of the operating system timezone package. - For more information, see the ESM Installation Guide.
+If you need to install the timezone package, you must install it on the primary and secondary systems because it is not installed in the shared directory. - 2.
+On the primary system, ensure that all ArcSight services are running: